 - Dr. Brian Bridges, Vice President of Research and Members Engagement, UNCF

 Want to hear more from these experts?
-Join us at ASU GSV X for a panel discussion on Beyond Brand Stereotypes, on Tuesday, April 9.
+Watch our panel discussion on Beyond Brand Stereotypes from ASU GSV X: